Looking for Adventure? Try Antananarivo’s Top 10 Activities

 Looking for Adventure?
 Try Antananarivo's Top 10 Activities 12

-The interactions between vendors and customers, the array of goods on display, and the overall atmosphere make Analakely Market a must-visit spot for anyone interested in the local way of life.
-Bargaining is expected, so practice your negotiation skills as you shop.
-Don’t be shy to try out some basic French or Malagasy as you make deals.
+Interactions between vendors and customers, the array of goods, and the overall atmosphere make Analakely Market a must-visit for anyone interested in the local way of life.
+Bargaining is expected, so practice your negotiation skills and try basic French or Malagasy as you make deals.

-For an even more adventurous market, head to Petite Vitesse.
-Located in a crowded neighborhood, this outdoor market explodes with activity.
-You’ll have to brave the muddy pathways as you explore the tightly packed stalls.
+For a more adventurous market, visit Petite Vitesse.
+Located in a crowded neighborhood, this outdoor market bursts with activity.
+Navigate muddy pathways as you explore tightly packed stalls for a truly immersive experience.

 3. Take a Boat Ride on Lake Anosy